NEW: Source says dash cam and body cams video not as clear as two videos already seen by public

 The video, obtained by CNN, shows another angle and was recorded closer to the shooting by one of two white Baton Rouge police officers who were answering a 911 report of a man with a gun.
 It is the second of two bystander videos that show the encounter.
 One posted online Tuesday night quickly sparked local protests and drew national attention.

-In the new 38-second recording, Sterling is already on the ground, on his back.
-One officer is kneeling to Sterling's left.
-The other officer appears to be straddling Sterling's legs.
-Sterling can be seen from the chest up and his lower legs are also visible.
-His left arms and hands are not visible; his right arm is by his side.
+The second video shows Sterling already on the ground, on his back.
+One officer is kneeling to Sterling’s left.
+The other officer appears to be straddling Sterling’s legs.
+Sterling can be seen from the chest up, and his lower legs are also visible.
+His left arm and hands are not visible; his right arm is by his side.

 Officials pledge transparency